Lailloken/Lailloken-UI/README.md

 ### The priority list:
 ![prio_new](https://user-images.githubusercontent.com/61888437/154803573-6c43fde9-7785-4fb1-9ddd-40e7da123e17.png)
 The priority list is the center-piece of the tool and contains the set of archnemesis mods that you want to run as the endgame of the league-mechanic, i.e. the money-maker, the big wombo-combo.
 As such, this is where you set your goal for the archnemesis mechanic, and the tool accompanies you there and supplies recipe suggestions based on your inventory state and overall progression.
 Green highlighting indicates that your inventory contains at least one assembled version of the recipe.
 In addition, it calculates the missing base mods required to finish this list and displays them underneath.

+**Note**: You only need to add the end-point of a recipe chain to the list (e.g. Innocence-touched), the tool will calculate everything leading up to that.
+So there is no need to put the whole chain into the list (I specify this here because there had been some confusion in the past).
+Also, the priority system currently only calculates the route to complete one set of the priority list, i.e. every part in the chain will only be completed once in order to more efficiently allocate resources.
+I will look into implementing user-definable set sizes.

 ![tree_new](https://user-images.githubusercontent.com/61888437/154804804-330a8914-f626-459e-bbf7-cbf326440bb0.png)
 Hold-clicking a recipe in the priority list will show a tree-view schematic and breaks the recipe down.
 Use this to have a more detailed view on your progress.